ArtskydJ/Remember-TV/README.md

 # Remember TV

+An electron app to track which episodes you've watched, which are in progress.

+I've stopped using this in favor of services like Plex.

+## Usage

 Open up a directory of video files on your computer, and track which you have watched

 ![](https://raw.githubusercontent.com/ArtskydJ/Remember-TV/master/screenshots/Capture_2022-01-29.PNG)